UL 9540A Database Information Sheet and Authorization Form

-We developed the UL 9540A, Test Method for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems, to help manufacturers have a means of proving compliance to the new regulations.
-Leveraging our long practice of developing standards with vast experience in similar industries, we worked with regulators to understand concerns and deliver a viable test method to accelerate adoption of innovative technology.
+We developed the UL 9540A, the Standard for Test Method for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems, to help manufacturers have a means of proving compliance with the new regulations.
+Leveraging our long practice of developing standards with our vast experience in the battery, energy storage and fire industries, we worked with regulators to understand their concerns and deliver a viable test method to accelerate the adoption of this innovative technology.

-Results from the UL 9540A Test Method addresses the following key issues identified by building codes and the fire service:
+Results from the UL 9540A Test Method address the following key issues identified by building codes and the fire service:

 - BESS installation instructions